capture and share real journeys THRU long trails,

-Averaging over 20 miles per day, with 3,000 feet of elevation gain, this is a real journey, captured solely by the people walking it.
-It’s not just a beautiful walk, it’s story grounded in grit.
+Averaging over 20 miles per day, with 3,000 feet of elevation gain, this is a real journey, captured solely by the people attempting it.
+It’s not just a beautiful hike, it’s a story grounded in grit.

 Every week our rations ran out and we were forced to resupply.
-With just our thumbs, we hitch-hiked to out-of-the-way towns and found ourselves interacting with the core of Pacific Northwest culture.
+Using our thumbs, we hitch-hiked to out-of-the-way towns and found ourselves interacting with the core of Pacific Northwest culture.

 Employing a journalistic style that combines the focus of Howard Zinn with the approach of Hunter S. Thompson, we uncover seldom heard stories, from a unique perspective.
 Our subjects include competition banjo pickers, protected watersheds, cabin builders, and one, giant pack of wolves.

-Moving across America’s last intact eco-system, outside Alaska, we hiked with Leave No Trace principles thru a plethora of geologies, biologies, habitats and climates.
-Expert voices provide rich context to the wilderness we trek THRU.
+Moving across America’s last intact eco-system outside Alaska, we hiked with Leave No Trace principles thru a plethora of geologies, biologies, habitats and climates - all of which became characters within our story.

 the psychology behind a team